On 13 December 2018 we pledged to become a single-use plastic free authority. Full details of the meeting can be found on our agenda and minutes page.

 We provide residents with a simple recycling system where materials are separated at home and at the kerbside.
 This reduces the amount of contamination going into the recycling process.

 Contamination happens when non-recyclable items are mixed in with recyclables items or when recyclable items are placed in the wrong recycling bins.
 More information about what can be recycled at the kerbside can be found on our recycling and waste collection page.

-We are unable to recycle plastic bags at the moment due to problems they cause with our sorting equipment.
-This is something we are hoping to address in the future.
+We are currently unable to recycling plastic bags due to the problems that they cause to our sorting equipment.
+This is something we are wanting to address in the future.

-Plastic bags can be recycled at most supermakets.
-Many of them have boxes for collecting unwanted plastic bags.
-However, we would encourage the use of reusable bags instead.
+It is easy to recycle plastic bags at the supermarket, as most supermarkets have boxes for collecting unwanted plastic bags.
+We also encourage the use of reusable bags instead.